Best 3-Row Vehicles for Large Families: Minivans vs. SUVs

 Finally, there is the "Third-Row Penalty."
 In many SUVs, the rearmost seats are designed for occasional use by small children.
 The floor is often raised to accommodate the rear axle, forcing passengers into a "knees-to-chest" seating position.
 This becomes a significant issue as children enter their teenage years and require legitimate legroom, making the vehicle obsolete for the family's needs sooner than planned.

-Tactical Recommendations for Maximum Utility
+Maximum Utility Tips

 Prioritize Sliding Doors for Urban Environments